Omniasherief/Freeze_Desalination_System/README.md

 ## 📈 Performance Metrics

 ### Expected System Performance
+**Note:** These numbers are just expected values and will be updated later with the actual results.
 | Metric | Target | Notes |
 |--------|--------|-------|
 | **Ice Production Rate** | 5-10 kg/day | Based on cooling capacity |